Soccer-Chelsea are not 'broken', normal for Boehly to address squad - Lampard

-LONDON, April 17 (Reuters) - Chelsea are not a broken team and the club's co-owner Todd Boehly had every right to address the squad he has invested in, manager Frank Lampard said on Monday ahead of their Champions League quarter-final return leg against holders Real Madrid.
+April 17 (Reuters) - Chelsea are not a "broken" team this season and co-owner Todd Boehly had every right to address the squad he has invested in, manager Frank Lampard said on Monday ahead of their Champions League quarter-final against Real Madrid.

-Chelsea, who trail 2-0 from the first game at the Santiago Bernabeu, are on a six-match winless run, with interim boss Lampard losing his first three games in charge.
+Chelsea, who trail Real Madrid 2-0 on aggregate after losing the first leg at the Santiago Bernabeu, come into the game on the back of a six-match winless run, with interim boss Lampard losing his first three games in charge.

-With Chelsea 17 points off the Premier League top four despite spending more than 600 million euros ($655.50 million) on players, winning the Champions League is their only realistic chance of qualifying for the elite competition next season.
+With Chelsea 17 points off the top four despite spending more than 600 million euros ($655.50 million) on new players, winning the Champions League is the London club's only realistic chance of qualifying for the lucrative competition next season.

-The situation is similar to when Chelsea finished sixth in the league in 2011-12 when Lampard was a player at the club and they qualified for the Champions League by winning the trophy.
+The situation is similar to when Chelsea finished sixth in the league in 2011-12 when Lampard was a player at the club, but they qualified for the Champions League after winning the competition.

-"We're not where we want to be.
+"We are not where we want to be.
 I think the word 'broken' is a bit much.
-The league position is reality and we are 2-0 down (against real)," Lampard said ahead of Tuesday's second leg.
+The league position is reality and we are 2-0 down (in this tie)," Lampard told reporters ahead of Tuesday's second leg.

 "We have to work against that, I don't think anything that happens tomorrow will be better than when we won the Champions League (in 2012).